alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 ‘How to Track the Impact of Research Data with Metrics’ [@ball.duke2015hti].

+### Network tracking services {sec:network}

+The DLI (Data Literature Interlinking) Service is a result of a collaboration between the ICSU-WDS/RDA Data Publishing Services Working Group and the OpenAIRE initiative.^[DLI Service, URL: <http://dliservice.research-infrastructures.eu/>.]
+The aim of the service is to create a centrally curated graph of links between publications and datasets.
+Instead of relying on many bilateral arrangements between organisations, the idea is that publishers contribute to the graph links relating to articles they have published, while repositories contribute links relating to datasets they hold.
+Any interested party can then look up a resource in the graph and see which other resources are related to it, perhaps to enhance a record for that resource or perform bibliometric analysis.
+The graph may be queried either through a graphical Web interface or via an API.

+The RMap Project is an initiative undertaken by the Data Conservancy, Portico and IEEE, with funding from the Alfred P. Sloan Foundation.^[RMap Project, URL: <http://rmap-project.info/rmap/>.]
+It has very similar aims to the DLI Service and is working closely with it.
+The scope of RMap is however a little broader, as it also records links with agents (authors, publishers, repositories, etc.) and software.
+The RMap graph may be queried via an API.

 ### Nanopublications {#sec:nanopublications}

 A nanopublication is a statement and a set of annotations